hyosung11/Launch-School/Courses/journal.md

 * <r>TODO:</r> Important thing to do
 * <o>TODO:</o> Less important thing to do
 * <g>DONE:</g> Breath deeply and improve karma

+17:04 Cruising through the beginning of Object Oriented Programming.